How to Integrate Rational Functions: Long Division and Partial Fractions

 When Substitution Works

 Before reaching for heavy machinery, check whether a simple u-substitution handles the rational function.
-This works when the numerator is closely related to the derivative of the denominator.
+This works when the numerator is (or can be scaled to be) the derivative of the denominator.

 When Long Division Is Required

-When the numerator degree is greater than or equal to the denominator degree, perform polynomial long division first to obtain a polynomial plus a proper fraction.
+When the numerator degree is greater than or equal to the denominator degree, the fraction is called improper.
+You must perform polynomial long division first, turning the improper fraction into a polynomial plus a proper fraction.

 When Partial Fractions Are Required